NACS ELL PROGRAM

-As of this writing, there are over 325 Northwest Allen County students whose home language is not English.
-Over the past 10 years we have seen a consistent increase in this very diverse population representing 45 spoken languages.
-Currently we have approximately 110 students receiving language acquisition assistance.
+Over the past 13 years we have seen a consistent increase in this very diverse population representing 33 spoken languages.
+Currently we have approximately 137 students receiving language acquisition assistance.
 Students who qualify for services are selected based on information provided by parents/guardians at time of registration on the Home Language Survey and the results of a language communication and comprehension assessment, W-APT, given within the first 30 days of their enrollment.

 LEP (limited English proficient) students whose language proficiency is between Levels 1-4, according to assessment results, are receiving 45 minutes to one hour of daily English language development instruction.
 Hampton-Brown/National Geographic ESL materials provide the primary foundation for our language acquisition instruction.

 In 2012, NACS added an ENL class to its high school offerings.
 This for credit class, allows LEP students at Levels 1 & 2 to learn English as a foreign language from a certified teacher.
-Currently two sections are offered.
+Currently, 1 section is offered.
 ALL high school, ELL students may also receive additional support from a highly qualified para-professional throughout the school day.

 Northwest Allen County Schools is fortunate to have 10 dedicated assistants/teachers providing individual or small group ELL services.
 ESL staff members receive monthly ELL training and guidance.
 Once a student has qualified for support services, a team consisting of the classroom teacher, counselor, and ESL staff members meet to create an ILP (individualized learning plan) that guides both classroom instruction and support services.
 NACS ELL support staff members provide caring and meaningful support for ELL students throughout their academic careers.
 Many ELL staff and students participate in ELL/ENL Summer Camps offered during the summer break.
 These themed summer opportunities offer relaxed settings for students to continue development of English language skills.